 - Obey all house rules, including those regarding curfews, phone, internet usage, and scheduling.
 Begin your program with a discussion with your host family what their rules and expectations are. - You will be expected to do chores such as cleaning your room and helping out around the house.
-Don't wait to be asked - volunteer to help with household responsibilities. - Your host family may be very different from your family back home and life with them may be different from what you are accustomed to.
+Don't wait to be asked volunteer to help with household responsibilities. - Your host family may be very different from your family back home and life with them may be different from what you are accustomed to.
 Do not argue with your host family over chores or rules.
 If you have a problem that can't be solved by having a respectful discussion, contact your Area Rep. - Always ask permission to go out with friends.
-Make sure your host parents are informed of your whereabouts. - Be respectful of everyone's privacy and property
+Make sure your host parents are informed of your whereabouts. - Students on the J-1 program may share a room with host siblings or another exchange student of the same gender.
+It's important to be respectful of everyone's privacy and property.